paulicka/dubsado-assessment/EXPLANATION.md

 As this was my first foray in a while into Typescript, I imagine there are many.

 For example:
+- What IDE do people at Dubsado use for Typescript?
 - I looked into making unit tests, but the installation requirements slowed me down.
 This would be the first thing I would learn to do in future projects.
 - Is there a common way to do module-level variables?
 - There is no error handling, or pretty much any possible feedback, other than the requested console output.